General Policies & Requirements

 Candidates who fail one or two consecutive initial certification exams in the same discipline and do not register for the exam in the third consecutive year will not be subject to this policy.
 They will be able to register for the exam the next time it is offered, and the three consecutive attempt cycle will begin again.

-- A candidate who is unsuccessful in passing the Internal Medicine Certification Exam in 2011 and 2012 and does not register or cancels the exam in 2013 will be able to register for the exam in 2014.
+- A candidate who is unsuccessful in passing the Internal Medicine Certification Exam in 2011 and 2012 and does not register or cancel the exam in 2013 will be able to register for the exam in 2014.

 Reporting Certification Status